Creepingzinnea/PlantEditor-LinneaEngine/Readme.txt

 Running the Program:
 - Navigate to the Bin folder: PlantEditor-LinneaEngine\Bin
 - Run the executable: Game_Release.exe
-- Optionally .sln is inlcuded in the repository for tech savvy people
+- Optionally, the Visual Studio solution (.sln) is included for those who want to explore.